 Social Media Marketing Simplified: One thing readers have said they want to know is how to use social media for business without letting it take over their lives.

 Managing multiple social media business accounts can take up an enormous amount of your time if you aren't careful, and it can take you away from other important income generating facets of your work.
 Here's a rational, manageable way to create an effective social media marketing strategy for your business without letting it take over your life.

 Are you ready to make Pinterest work for your business?
-Here's how to make the most of your time on the site when using it for business.
+Here's why you should use Pinterest to promote your online craft business, and how to make the most of your time on the site when using it for business.

 Pinterest sends an enormous amount of traffic to my site, and the book Pinterest Power is where I got the information I needed to make that happen.
 Here's my review of the book Pinterest Power - A guide to using Pinterest for business that is particularly well suited for craft business owners because the author and his wife use Pinterest to promote their own successful craft business.